Graphical abstracts for Springer

 If you are in the final steps to publish a new paper you probably noticed that a graphical abstract is mandatory to publish in several scientific magazines.
 This includes magazines of very popular publishers for research paper publication like Elsevier and Springer.

-I have heard many scientists complain about the difficulty of create a visual representation.
+I have heard many scientists complain about the difficulty of creating a visual representation.
 After all, we are not designers and accurate scientific illustrations are not always easy to find it.
 But, you know, that’s the reason we created Mind the Graph, right?
-We want to empower scientists to comuniccate science visually in an eye-catching way.
+We want to empower scientists to communicate science visually in an eye-catching way.

-What I need to create a graphical abstract for springer?
+What I need to know to create my graphical abstract for Springer?

 A graphical abstract exists to summarize the content.
 Do NOT try to put all your data inside a graphical abstract.
 It is a decoy, to inform the basic and attract the reader for more information.

 Read the guidelines of the magazine you want to publish